open-quantum-safe/liboqs/README.md

 ### Limitations and Security

+While at the time of this writing there are no vulnerabilities known in any of the quantum-safe algorithms used in this library, caution is advised when deploying quantum-safe algorithms as most of the algorithms and software have not been subject to the same degree of scrutiny as for currently deployed algorithms.
+Particular attention should be paid to guidance provided by the standards community, especially from the NIST [Post-Quantum Cryptography Standardization](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/Post-Quantum-Cryptography-Standardization) project.
 As research advances, the supported algorithms may see rapid changes in their security, and may even prove insecure against both classical and quantum computers.

-liboqs does not intend to "pick winners": algorithm support is informed by the NIST [Post-Quantum Cryptography Standardization](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/Post-Quantum-Cryptography-Standardization) project.
+liboqs does not intend to "pick winners": algorithm support is informed by the NIST PQC standardization project.
 We strongly recommend that applications and protocols rely on the outcomes of ths effort when deploying post-quantum cryptography.

-We realize some parties may want to deploy quantum-safe cryptography prior to the conclusion of the NIST standardization project.
+We realize some parties may want to deploy quantum-safe cryptography prior to the conclusion of the NIST PQC standardization project.
 We strongly recommend such attempts make use of so-called **hybrid cryptography**, in which quantum-safe public-key algorithms are used alongside traditional public key algorithms (like RSA or elliptic curves) so that the solution is at least no less secure than existing traditional cryptography.

+**WE DO NOT CURRENTLY RECOMMEND RELYING ON THIS LIBRARY IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA.** This library is meant to help with research and prototyping.
+While we make a best-effort approach to avoid security bugs, this library has not received the level of auditing and analysis that would be necessary to rely on it for high security use.

 ## Quickstart